jcaillon/valet/docs/content/docs/300.libraries/io.md

 ## io::toAbsolutePath

-This function returns the absolute path of a file.
+This function returns the absolute path of a path.

+- $1: **path** _as string_:
-- $1: The file to get the absolute path.
+     The path to translate to absolute path.

 Returns:

-- `RETURNED_VALUE`: The absolute path of the file.
+- `RETURNED_VALUE`: The absolute path of the path.

 ```bash
 io::toAbsolutePath "myFile"
 local myFileAbsolutePath="${RETURNED_VALUE}"
 ```

+> This is a pure bash alternative to `realpath` or `readlink`.

 ## io::listPaths

 List all the paths in the given directory.

+- $1: **directory** _as string_:
-- $1: the directory to list
+     the directory to list
+- $2: recursive _as bool_:
-- $2: (optional) true to list recursively, false otherwise (defaults to false)
+     (optional) true to list recursively, false otherwise (defaults to false)
+- $3: hidden _as bool_:
-- $3: (optional) true to list hidden paths, false otherwise (defaults to false)
+     (optional) true to list hidden paths, false otherwise (defaults to false)
+- $4: path filter function name _as string_:
-- $4: (optional) a function name that is called to filter the paths that will be listed The function should return 0 if the path is to be kept, 1 otherwise.
+     (optional) a function name that is called to filter the paths that will be listed The function should return 0 if the path is to be kept, 1 otherwise.
      The function is called with the path as the first argument.
+     (defaults to empty string, no filter)
+- $5: directory filter function name _as string_:
-- $5: (optional) a function name that is called to filter the directories (for recursive listing) The function should return 0 if the path is to be kept, 1 otherwise.
+     (optional) a function name that is called to filter the directories (for recursive listing) The function should return 0 if the path is to be kept, 1 otherwise.
      The function is called with the path as the first argument.
+     (defaults to empty string, no filter)

 Returns: